 The origins of many cocktails are lost over time and through anecdote and lore—but the “spritz” in an “Aperol Spritz” can be traced to a number of bubbly bottles, so let’s turn to the apértlf first.
-Aperol became cherished as an apéritif in the 1920s through the first half of the 20th century, through clever marketing by Luigi and Silvio Barbiero, and capitalized on the right moment to promote it through a cocktail in the 1950s.
+Aperol became cherished as an apéritif in the 1920s through the first half of the 20th century through clever marketing by Luigi and Silvio Barbiero, who capitalized on the right moment to promote it in the form of a cocktail in the 1950s.

-It didn’t take long before the three-ingredient cocktail spread across voguish circles in northern Italy, and remains the gold standard for golden hour today.
+It didn’t take long before the three-ingredient cocktail spread across voguish circles in northern Italy, where it remains the gold standard for golden hour today.

 Luigi and Silvio Barbiero’s original recipe: